Cross-Cultural Conversation Connection

 - Gain experience speaking English as a Global Language with partners from a variety of different countries and language backgrounds.

 - Develop cross-cultural communication skills.

 Agenda of CCCC

-The CCCC Program officially begins with the CCCC Kick-off Party, usually held in the fourth week of each semester.
-This is where partners can meet and exchange contact information for the first time.
+The CCCC Program officially begins with the CCCC kick-off Party, usually held in the fourth week of each semester.
+The is where group members can meet and exchange contact information for the first time.

-After the party, partners usually meet for one hour a week until the end of the semester.
-By joining the program, partners commit to meeting at least ten times.
-They decide where and when to meet and what to do.
-Many participants go to the movies, study together, or meet for coffee.
+After the party, groups usually meet for one hour a week until the end of the semester.
+By joining the program, group members commit to meeting at least ten times.
+Groups may sign up to meet in the CCCC meeting room, located in 204 East Hall.